-In the Expat Web group on LinkedIn, a member asked recently, “As an Expat, which countries do you think have the best and worst healthcare systems?”
+In the Expat Web group on LinkedIn, a member asked recently, “As an Expat, which countries do you think have the best and worst health care systems?”

 Belgium, Spain, Switzerland, Canada, Malta and France all received positive comments.
 One poster said Japan’s was “the worst I ever experienced.”
 The US was mentioned favorably, but “only if you have good insurance.
 Prices are about 5 to 10 times the costs of France or Belgium.”
 This kind of anecdotal information is interesting, but not all that useful.

-Of course to most expats and would-be expats, especially those of us who are approaching retirement age, health care is an important consideration in where we choose to live.
+As we approach retirement age, health care is an important consideration in where we choose to live.
 What is its quality?
 Is it at least as good as what I’m used to?
 How expensive is it?
 How accessible is it?
 Will I have to be in a major city to have quality care available?

 So what’s a concerned health care consumer to do?